DevCharlesJ/MWS/README.md

 # MWS
 MWS incorporates a tkinter client application that displays current and historic text messages to that client.

-## Python modules used
+## Python modules used:
     socket
     tkinter
     pickle

-## Features
+## Features:
-    Message identification and timestamping
+    Message identification and timestamps

     Private messages